Putnam US Value Equity

 Highlights

-① The portfolio outperformed in a positive environment for U.S. equities, although value stocks declined during the quarter.
-Stock selection was the main driver of relative performance.
+① In a strong quarter for U.S. value stocks, the portfolio underperformed.
+Stock selection was the main driver of underperformance.

 Mandate overview